 Another online resource, a little less easy to use but capable of very specific searches, is FreePatentsOnline.
 This site offers a Quick Search, with a minimum of criteria to be entered, or an Expert Search, in which you can narrow your search to specific information in specific fields of the site’s database.
 One major advantage of FreePatentsOnline is that it also includes patents from countries other than the U.S.A.

 Let’s Go Searching

 It will be interesting to try more than one search.
-The Patent Office’s TIFF images aren’t useful at this point, so let’s look at Google Patents and FreePatentsOnline.
+The Patent Office’s TIFF images aren’t useful at this point because they are not searchable, so let’s look at Google Patents and FreePatentsOnline.

 Google Patents: In the Google Patents search box, we enter 1925 fountain pen clip.
 (We could be more specific, but it turns out that being too specific can actually eliminate the patent we’re looking for.
 So we won’t use the advanced search, either.)
 Google returns 45 potential candidates.
 Here’s a screen shot showing part of page 2:

 We’re looking at U.S. Patent No 1,533,466, issued on April 14, 1925 (the exact date we want).
 This patent’s information may look a little odd: The name IGNATZ SAIZ doesn’t ring any bells, but what appears on the page might a misspelling because Google derives its information by running an optical character recognition program on the patent images and does not correct the result.
 If you’re up on your pen history, you’ll probably realize that IGNATZ SALZ does ring a bell.
 Ignatz and his brothers Jacob and James Salz founded and operated the Salz Pen Company.

 Following the link to the patent itself allows us to view the patent images, where we can immediately verify that the patentee was actually Ignatz Salz.